IoTUDresden/proteus/README.md

 Seiger, R., Huber, S., Schlegel, T., (2016), Toward an execution system for self-healing workflows in cyber-physical systems.
 Software & Systems Modeling, pages 1–22.

+# usage

+See the [wiki](https://github.com/IoTUDresden/proteus/wiki) for information how to use PROtEUS.

 # ide setup

 - download the Eclipse Installer from <https://wiki.eclipse.org/Eclipse_Installer>